YongxinJackGuo/Planar-Bipedal-Walker/README.md

 # Planar-Bipedal-Walker
-Implementation of a planar bipedal walking using Hybrid Zero Dynamics in Python
+## Implementation of planar bipedal walkers using Hybrid Zero Dynamics in Python.
 Working at progress.
-Currently get a workable and correct hybrid dynamics for 3-link walkers.
+Currently get a workable and correct hybrid dynamics and control for 3-link walkers.
 Next step: build an animation sandbox.
-More to come
+More to come.
 ## Future Plan:
 1. 5-link walker
 2. Trajectory Optimization using pydrake  (currently get the coefficients directly from literature)